2012 Kong Qingdong incident: Anti-Mainland Chinese advertisements

 Members of the Hong Kong Golden Forum raised more than HK$100,000 to purchase a full-page advertisement in Apple Daily.
 The advertisement was published on Wednesday 1 February 2012 and featured a giant locust overlooking the city skyline of Hong Kong.
-Locusts stereotypically represent mainland Chinese.
+The term "locust" is used in Hong Kong as an ethnic slur for mainland Chinese people.
 The ad makes the statement "Would you like to see Hong Kong spend HK$1 million every 18 minutes on the children of non-Hong Kongers?
 Hong Kongers have had enough!
 We strongly demand a stop to the unlimited infiltration of Mainland couples into Hong Kong."
 The advertisement also employs the derogative term "double illegitimacy" (雙非), which refers to residents of Hong Kong with both parents of illegal status within the territory.
 Protesters also argued against Hong Kong Basic Law Article 24, although Rita Fan have already said these newborns do not qualify for right of abode.

 Hong Kong protesters also launched anti-Mainland Chinese groups on Facebook that reached high popularity, prompting local media to refer to it as an "Anti-Locusts campaign".
 At least one entry on Sina microblog has been reposted 97,000 times and received 30,000 comments according to the Global Times.

 The Hong Kong Equal Opportunities Commission expressed concern over the full-page advertisement; Chairman Lam Woon-kwong said that vilifying remarks will heighten social tension and hostility and called for tolerance and rational debate.